Bobbie Spencer: Storylines

-1977–2001
+1978–2001

-Bobbie re-entered Port Charles as a prostitute-turned-nurse with a child that she had placed for adoption.
+Bobbie re-entered Port Charles as a prostitute-turned-nurse.
 The bubbly nurse made an immediate impression on the staff with her disposition.
 Nurse Jessie Brewer, who had been through much tragedy, became Bobbie's confidante, and offered Bobbie her spare bedroom.
-Bobbie came to adore Jessie and treated her like the daughter she had previously lost, and Bobbie helped her through hard times as well, also trying to push Jessie to accept the marriage proposal of the gold-hearted hospital administrator Dan Rooney.
+Bobbie came to adore Jessie, who treated her like the daughter she had previously lost, and Bobbie helped her through hard times as well, also trying to push Jessie to accept the marriage proposal of the gold-hearted hospital administrator Dan Rooney.
 To Steve and Audrey Hardy, Jessie and Dan, Bobbie seemed like a compassionate person, but Bobbie had another side to her that she kept hidden from them.
 She wanted desperately to marry Scotty Baldwin but although he visited her bed from time to time, he was in love with Laura Webber.
 So Bobbie got her brother to come to town as part of a plan to break up Scotty and Laura whom Bobbie was intensely jealous of.
 Bobbie had tormented Laura every chance she got, and when Laura had enough of it and pushed Bobbie out of anger towards her, Bobbie accused her of attacking her without provocation.
-Their fight had been interrupted by Dr. Monica Quartermaine who suspected that Bobbie had been harassing Laura and supported Laura over Bobbie.
+Their fight had been interrupted by Monica Quartermaine who suspected that Bobbie had been harassing Laura and supported Laura over Bobbie.
 When the plan didn't work to get Laura sent to reform school for missing her curfew, Bobbie pretended to be pregnant with Scotty's child, but Scotty ended up marrying Laura after Bobbie's lies were exposed.
 Bobbie's only happiness came from the arrival of Ruby Anderson, her aging aunt who had given up "the life" and became part of the cleaning staff at General Hospital.